32 Different Types of Moths in Oregon

 On its creamy white wings, the Mexican Tiger Moth (Apantesis proxima) exhibits a variety of geometric black shapes.

-Black blocks are used in the forewing’s upper portion, thinner dashes are used in the center, and triangular shapes are present at the tips of the wings.
+Black blocks are used in the forewing’s upper portion, thinner dashes are used in the center, and triangular shapes are at the tips of the wings.

 Three black lines run down the white fuzzy thorax: one down the middle and two on either side.